SpacehuhnTech/esp8266_deauther/README.md

 **Your ESP8266 Deauther is now ready!**

 Scan for WiFi networks and connect to `pwned`.
 The password is `deauther`.
-Once connected you can open up your browser and go to `192.168.4.1`.
+Once connected, you can open up your browser and go to `192.168.4.1`.

 Happy hacking :)